m-radman/TestAssignment-UI_WDIO/README.md

 - Complete the order
 - Verify that the order is completed successfully with the displayed message

-I completed this task using WebDriverIO automation framework.
+I completed this task using the WebDriverIO automation framework.
-Also, here is my take on this task using Cypress [link].
+Also, here is my take on this task using [Cypress](https://github.com/m-radman/TestAssignment-UI_Cypress/tree/master).

 ---